 Roy Thomson, 1st Baron Thomson of Fleet (1894-1976), Newspaper magnate

 Sitter in 9 portraits

-Roy Thomson was born in Toronto, Canada.
-He held a variety of jobs, and became prosperous after setting up his own radio transmitter at North Bay in 1931, founding what later became the NBC network.
-He started other radio stations, and bought many Canadian and US newspapers.
-Thompson settled in Edinburgh on acquiring his first British paper, The Scotsman, in 1953.
-In 1959, he bought the Kemsley group of newspapers, the largest in Britain, which included the Sunday Times.
-Thompson went on to buy The Times in 1966 from the Astor family.
-His other business interests included Scottish Television and North Sea oil.
+Born in Toronto, Thomson established his career in Canada, setting up his own radio transmitter at North Bay in 1931, founding what later became the NBC network, before moving to the UK aged sixty.
+He acquired his first British paper, The Scotsman in 1953, and in July 1959, he bought the Kemsley group, of which The Sunday Times was the major asset.
+Thomson launched the first colour newspaper magazine The Sunday Times Magazine in 1962.
+In 1966 he acquired The Times from the Astor family, and continued to shape the British newspaper industry throughout the 1960s-70s.
+His other business interests included Scottish Television, and North Sea oil.
 He was created a peer in 1964.